Building Something New Featured

 viii.
 Building futures others can’t see

 The loneliness of building something new isn’t primarily physical, though there’s plenty of that – late nights alone with your laptop, weekends when everyone else is relaxing.
 The deeper isolation comes from living in a reality that doesn’t yet exist for others.
 You see a future that’s obvious to you but invisible to everyone else.
 That temporal displacement creates a gap that no amount of explanation can fully bridge.
 Here’s what’s particularly disorienting: the very people who care about you most often understand you least.
-Parents who want you to be secure can’t grasp why you’re risking everything on an uncertain venture.
+Loved ones who want you to be secure can’t grasp why you’re risking everything on an uncertain venture.
 Friends who knew you before can’t reconcile who you were with who you’re becoming.
 Partners who support you emotionally can’t follow you intellectually into the maze of problems you’re solving.
 A founder once described it perfectly: “I’m building something that will exist in five years, but I have to live there now, alone.”
 Every decision they make is optimized for a future state others can’t see.
 Every conversation requires translating between present reality and future possibility.
 Every explanation feels like teaching calculus to people who are skeptical that mathematics exists.
+But there’s another experience we don’t discuss: sometimes living in the future is exhilarating precisely because you’re alone there.
+You see connections others don’t.
+You understand implications others can’t grasp.
+You’re building something that will be obvious in retrospect but seems impossible now.
+That isolation isn’t just lonely – it’s also a competitive advantage.
+If everyone could see what you see, everyone would be building what you’re building.
 The isolation compounds through small disconnections.
 Dinner conversations where you can’t explain what you actually did today because it would require hours of context.
 Social events where everyone discusses vacation plans while you calculate runway in weeks.
 Family gatherings where success is measured in metrics that don’t apply to what you’re building – salary, promotions, security – while you measure in users, growth rates, and product-market fit.

+Yet sometimes those disconnections reveal who truly gets it.
+The friend who doesn’t understand your technology but understands your drive.
+The sister who doesn’t grasp your business model but always sends thoughtful, detailed letters with photographs of important events to keep you less isolated.
+The partner who can’t follow every strategic decision but sees how alive you are when you’re building.
+These people might not share your vision of the future, but they see you clearly in the present, and sometimes that’s enough.
 There’s also the performance problem.
 Building something requires projecting confidence to employees, investors, and customers while internally wrestling with uncertainty.
 You become two people: the public founder who believes completely and the private person who questions everything.
 The gap between these selves creates its own isolation.
 Who can you be fully honest with when honesty might undermine what you’re building?
+But that performance sometimes becomes real.
+The confidence you project starts to feel genuine.
+The vision you’ve been selling starts to manifest.
+The future you’ve been living in alone starts to populate with others who see it too.
+Early employees who join before it makes sense.
+Investors who bet on the invisible.
+Customers who buy the promise before the product.
+Slowly, you’re less alone in that future.
 Even other founders provide limited relief.
 They understand the journey abstractly but they’re fighting their own specific battles.
 The founder building hardware has different problems than the one building software.
 The B2B founder faces different challenges than B2C.
 Everyone’s drowning in their own unique way, which creates empathy but not necessarily connection.
-The temporal isolation is particularly acute.
-You’re living in constant urgency – every day matters, every decision has consequences, every delay could be fatal.
-Meanwhile, the rest of the world operates on normal time.
-Friends make plans weeks in advance.
-Family expects predictable availability.
-The mismatch between startup tempo and civilian rhythm creates friction that accumulates into distance.
-I’ve watched founders try to solve this by compartmentalizing – founder life separate from personal life.
+Yet sometimes you meet another founder at exactly the right moment, and you discover you’re building different products but fighting the same existential battle, and that recognition creates a bond that civilians can’t understand.
+Founders try to solve this by compartmentalizing – founder life separate from personal life.
 But startups don’t respect boundaries.
-The 2 AM emergency happens during date night.
+The 4am emergency happens during date night.
 The crucial customer call comes during the family reunion.
 The server crash happens during the wedding.
 You can’t turn it off, and the people who demand you do reveal they don’t understand what you’re actually doing.
+But sometimes someone surprises you – they see the emergency, understand its importance, and support your response.
+Those moments of understanding amid the isolation become anchors.

 There’s something else: success doesn’t solve the isolation – it transforms it.
 The founder who achieves what they set out to build discovers that even fewer people can relate to that experience.
 The problems you face running a successful company – scaling challenges, acquisition offers, wealth management – are even more foreign to normal life than startup struggles.
 You’ve moved from one form of isolation to another.
-Some founders find unexpected connection in unusual places.
-The PhD student working on esoteric research understands obsession with problems others find irrelevant.
-The artist creating work that won’t be appreciated for years knows temporal displacement.
-The athlete training for competitions nobody watches gets sacrifice for uncertain reward.
-These parallels provide relief – not because the specifics match but because the structure of experience resonates.
-The question isn’t whether you’ll experience isolation – you will.
-The question is how you’ll manage it productively.
-Some founders collapse inward, becoming bitter about being misunderstood.
-Others expand outward, finding connection in unexpected places.
-The difference often determines not just personal happiness but company success.
-Isolation can become either poison or fuel.
+But you’ve also proven something important: the future you saw alone was real.
+Others can see it now.
+You weren’t delusional; you were early.
 What helps is accepting that complete understanding is impossible and probably unnecessary.
 The people who matter don’t need to understand every detail of what you’re building – they need to understand that building it matters to you.
 The gap between your reality and theirs doesn’t have to be bridged completely, just acknowledged respectfully.
 There’s profound freedom in accepting isolation as inherent rather than accidental.
 Once you stop expecting others to fully understand, you stop wasting energy on impossible explanations.
 Once you accept that building something new requires living in the future alone, you can focus on making that future real rather than making others see it.
+And occasionally, wonderfully, someone else glimpses that future too, and for a moment, you’re not alone there at all.

 ix.
 Becoming someone you don’t recognize

+What does evolution actually mean when you do attempt it?
+The founder who knew every line of code has to become someone who trusts others’ technical judgment.
+The founder who made every decision has to become someone who creates frameworks others can execute.
+The founder who was the hero working hardest has to become someone who enables others’ heroism.
+It’s not adding skills – it’s changing identity.
+Or sometimes it’s recognizing that identity is more fixed than we’d like to admit.
 The psychological challenge is that founder identity often wraps around irreplaceability.
 “No one else can do this like I can” becomes core to self-worth.
 But scaling requires the opposite – making yourself systematically replaceable in specific functions so the organization isn’t vulnerable to your limitations.
 You’re not becoming unnecessary; you’re becoming leveraged.
-But it feels like death of self.
-There are predictable stages.
+Unless you build an organization that leverages your irreplaceability rather than trying to eliminate it.
+There are predictable stages of evolution for those who attempt it.
 First, you stop doing specific tasks and start managing people who do them.
 This feels like loss – you were good at those tasks, you enjoyed them, they gave immediate feedback.
 Now you’re in meetings, sending emails, having conversations that feel less tangible than building.
 The temptation to jump back into execution is overwhelming.
 Next, you stop managing individuals and start managing managers.
 Another layer of abstraction, another degree of separation from the work.
 You’re no longer directly solving problems but creating conditions where others can solve them.
 Success becomes less visible, more delayed.
 The feedback loops that sustained you – code working, customers happy, product shipping – get replaced by indirect signals.
 Finally, if the company grows large enough, you stop managing entirely and start leading through vision, culture, and strategy.
 You’re so far from direct execution that it feels like you’re not doing anything, even though you’re doing something harder: creating coherence in complexity, maintaining direction through change, embodying values that scale beyond personal interaction.
 Each stage requires destroying part of what made you successful at the previous stage.
 The hands-on founder who becomes a good manager often becomes a terrible executive if they can’t evolve again.
 The skills compound negatively – what worked before actively prevents what’s needed now.
 You’re not building on previous success; you’re dismantling it to build something different.

-Some founders can’t or won’t make these transitions.
+Some founders can’t or won’t make these transitions, and that’s increasingly recognized as valid.
 They stay in permanent founder-mode, which limits the company to what one person can directly influence.
 Or they hire executives to do what they can’t, creating structure where the founder remains hands-on while others handle scale.
-This sometimes works but often creates dysfunction – mixed signals, competing authorities, organizational confusion.
+This sometimes creates dysfunction – mixed signals, competing authorities, organizational confusion.
+But sometimes it works brilliantly because the founder’s direct involvement is actually the company’s competitive advantage.
+Some founders who run a hundred-million-dollar company still personally review every customer complaint.
+Conventional wisdom says this is insane, doesn’t scale, prevents proper delegation.
+But those reviews keep them connected to reality in a way that no dashboard could.
+They catch problems before they become patterns.
+They understand customer pain with an intimacy that influences every strategic decision.
+They didn’t evolve past this behavior because this behavior is actually central to their success.
 The founders who successfully evolve share a characteristic: they derive satisfaction from leverage rather than direct action.
 Instead of the joy of personally solving a problem, they find joy in creating systems where hundreds of problems get solved.
 Instead of pride in their own work, they take pride in others’ achievements.
 Instead of being the best at specific tasks, they become best at enabling others’ excellence.
-But here’s the cruel part: evolution is never complete.
-Each new stage of company growth requires another transformation.
-The leader perfect for startup chaos might be wrong for scaling.
-The leader perfect for scaling might be wrong for public company governance.
-You’re never done becoming someone new, never settled in identity, always destroying and rebuilding yourself.
+But this isn’t the only path to satisfaction or success.
+Other founders never develop this taste for leverage, and instead of seeing this as failure, they build companies that don’t require it.
+They stay small but excellent.
+They serve fewer customers but serve them extraordinarily well.
+They make less money but maintain more control.
+They don’t evolve because they build contexts where evolution isn’t necessary.
 The question becomes: how much evolution can one person sustain?
 Some founders discover their limits and bring in executives who are already what the company needs.
 Others push through transformation after transformation, becoming serial versions of themselves.
-Neither path is right or wrong, just different costs for different people.
+Still others build companies that never require them to change.
+No path is right or wrong, just different costs for different people.
+The wisdom is knowing which price you’re willing to pay and which transformations you’re capable of making.

-After thousands of companies studied, patterns emerge that resist romantic interpretation.
+These patterns resist romantic interpretation.
 Building a business isn’t heroic – it’s mathematical.
-The equations are complex but consistent.
-Input these behaviors, get these probabilities.
-Violate these principles, face these consequences.
-The brutality isn’t in difficulty but in inevitability.
-That’s what the data actually says.
+The equations are complex but inconsistent.
+The brutality isn’t in difficulty but in uncertainty.
 Roughly ninety percent of startups fail.
 Of those that succeed, most required founders to sacrifice things they didn’t expect to lose – relationships, health, identity.
 The few that achieve significant success often do so through luck as much as skill – right timing, right market, right connections.
-These aren’t inspiring truths, but they are truths.
 Yet people keep starting companies.
-Why?
-Because the ten percent who succeed create outsized value – not just financially but existentially.
+The ten percent who succeed create outsized value – not just financially but existentially.
 They bring something into being that wouldn’t otherwise exist.
 They solve problems that matter.
-They create jobs, serve customers, contribute to the world’s net progress.
-The mathematics might be brutal, but the outcome justifies the equation for those who need to build.
-Here’s what I find most interesting: the founders who succeed aren’t necessarily smarter, harder working, or more talented than those who fail.
-They’re often just more aligned with the principles that govern business creation.
-They don’t wait for rescue because they understand self-sufficiency is the only real security.
-They validate with markets because they know conviction without confirmation is delusion.
-They accept relationship costs because they recognize building requires sacrifice.
-They manage technical debt because they understand compound interest works in both directions.
+The mathematics might be unforgiving, but the outcome justifies the equation for those who need to build.
+The founders who succeed aren’t necessarily smarter, harder working, or more talented than those who fail.
+Sometimes they’re aligned with the principles that govern business creation.
+Sometimes they’re perfectly misaligned but operating in contexts where misalignment is the advantage.
+They validate with markets, or ignore them and create new ones.
+They maintain focus, or expand at exactly the right moments.
+They build sustainably, or burn capital to capture network effects.

 Featured song: